 - John Hagel III, Tomáš Sedlácek, Jeffrey Sachs, Charles Handy and Julia Hobsbawm, among others, have stimulated the minds of Alpbach in Motion so far.

 - The intellectually challenging work of the group is interspersed by pleasant hikes through the beautiful landscape of the Alps.
 The walks help to decelerate and invite participants to strengthen connections between each other.
 They also serve for spontaneous breakouts into group-work sessions along the trail.

-This years mentor will be Dr. Bernard Roth, the Rodney H. Adams Professor of Engineering at Stanford University.
+This years mentor was Dr. Bernard Roth, the Rodney H. Adams Professor of Engineering at Stanford University.
 He has published widely in the areas of design, creativity, education, kinematics and robotics, and has many awards for both his teaching and research.
-These include honorary PhDs from the University of Paris and the University of Casino He also has been an industrial and government consultant and a director of several corporations.
-He has organized and led workshops on creativity and personal effectiveness, and was a co-founders of Stanford’s “d-school” where he now serves as academic director.
+These include honorary PhDs from the University of Paris and the University of Casino.
+He also has been an industrial and government consultant and a director of several corporations.
+He has organized and led workshops on creativity and personal effectiveness, and was a co-founder of Stanford’s “d-school” where he now serves as academic director.
 His latest book, The Achievement Habit, was published by HarperCollins (Business) in July 2015.

 The benefits for participants

 - network with engaged decision makers with international backgrounds and expertise from all scales of businesses (NPO, corporate, arts and entrepreneurs)